wahasa/Ubuntu/README.md

 * Start VNC Server

-on Ubuntu, run this command to start :
+In Ubuntu, run this command to start :
 ```
 vnc-start
 ```